Peter Ipatas: Previously

 Ipatas was first elected to the 6th National Parliament in the 1997 General Elections for the Enga Provincial seat.
 He was a member of Broadcasting of Parliamentary Proceedings Committee from July 1997 to March 1998.
 He was also member of Finance Referral Committee from July 1997 – July 1998.
 Chief Ipatas was Governor for Enga Province from July 1997 until the withdrawal of Enga Provincial Government powers in February 2001.
 At that time, he also served in the Public Works Committee from November 1999 to May 2001, and in the Select Committee on Independent Commission Against Corruption in April 1998.

 Ipatas was appointed Minister for Mining by then Prime Minister of Papua New Guinea, Sir Mekere Morauta government on 17 May 2001 till 19 October 2001 when relinquished ministerial duties to resume as Governor for Enga Province when the suspension of the Enga Provincial government was lifted.
 During the suspension.
 Ipatas fought vigorously and had his government reinstated, serving a full term until the 2002 national elections which he won easily.
 The people hailed him as a hero and gave him the nickname ‘Action Governor’ which has struck with him since.

 On 26 April 2001, Ipatas quit the United Resources Party to join ranks with the People's Democratic Movement Party led by Paias Wingti.
 Ipatas was re-elected to the 7th National Parliament for the same seat in the 2002 National General Elections as a People's Democratic Movement Candidate.
 He then joined then joined Papua New Guinea Party when party name changed from PDM to PNG Party in November 2003.

 Sir Peter announced his resignation from PNG Party to form his own party, People's Party, on 1 January 2006.
 After the party was formed, Ipatas was subsequently made the first Parliamentary Leader in May 2007 before the 2007 National General Elections.
 When the 2007 elections came, the people saw Ipatas as a visionary leader and returned him for a record third term.
-By now Ipatas had matured into a savvy and wily politician who realised that he could stand alone at a national level politics.
 Chief Ipatas was again elected to the 8th National Parliament for the same seat as a People's Party candidate.
 'Ipatas was proving to be a king maker and a good man to have on side when he joined Grand Chief Sir Michael Somare as a coalition partner and proved to be the antidote Somare needed to hold together his 27 members and so neutralise an uprising from within the National Alliance'.

 Ipatas was re-elected to the 9th National Parliament in the 2012 National General Elections for the same seat under the same party.